RewardsMaxing

 RewardsMaxing is a free resource.
 We sustain our operations through affiliate partnerships — when you click a link on our site and apply for a credit card, we may receive a commission from the card issuer if your application is approved.

-These commissions do not affect which cards we review, how we score them, or what we write about them.
+These commissions do not affect which cards we cover or what we write about them.
 Many cards we cover have no affiliate relationship with us at all.
-Our editorial content and ratings exist independently of our commercial relationships.
+Our editorial coverage exists independently of our commercial relationships.

 We are transparent about this model because we believe readers deserve to understand how the site works.
 If you have questions about our business model or a specific partnership, feel free to reach out.